wuya51/status/README.md

 # Status
-A tool to check the status of a OL network.
+A tool to check the status of a 0L network.
 This is used as a test tool to easily and quickly verify changes within the network.

 Hosted Here
 [https://0lnetworkcommunity.github.io/status/](https://0lnetworkcommunity.github.io/status/)